 Not only have there been more VC deals in recent months, but bigger funds are becoming more common.
 One notable exception to this trend was Amsterdam-based Life Sciences Partners (LSP), which put together a whopping €528M fund in March last year.
 Slootweg sees these funds getting even bigger going forward.

 “There is a trend of consolidation of the VC industry where the bigger funds get bigger and increase their offering to their investors and the smaller funds struggle to raise subsequent funds,” he explained.
 “This has to do with a critical mass of people and skills on the teams, market reach, and increased regulatory hurdles for VC funds.”

-While Covid-19 has affected fundraising announcements from biotech investors, their operations have been able to continue for the most part.
+Although the pandemic did seem to impact fundraising announcements from biotech VC firms in early 2020, operations have been able to continue for the most part.

-“While the Covid-19 pandemic has presented many challenges, including difficulty in meeting with people face-to-face, we have been extremely pleased by the deal flow we’ve seen in Europe and remain on track,” said Rafaèle Tordjman, CEO of Jeito Capital.
+“While the Covid-19 pandemic has presented many challenges, including difficulty in meeting with people face-to-face, we have been extremely pleased by the deal flow we’ve seen in Europe and remain on track,” said Rafaèle Tordjman, CEO of Jeito Capital, which was founded in January 2020.
 “It’s an exciting time to be an investor in biotech, as we are seeing more innovation and exciting science than ever before.”

-The impact of Covid-19 on industrial biotech VCs has been more complex.
-For example, the European Circular Bioeconomy Fund closed the first €82M of its €250M target in October; its fundraising had been delayed by half a year due to the pandemic.
-Meanwhile, meat alternative investors such as Lever VC have seen a boom in interest.
+Investments in biomedical companies have increased greatly, but the impact of Covid-19 on investments in industrial biotech has been more complex.
+For example, the European Circular Bioeconomy Fund closed the first €82M of its €250M target only in October; this had been delayed by half a year due to the pandemic.
+Nevertheless, demand is growing.

 This is an updated version of an article published on the 25th November 2020.